minkaotic/front-end-notes/CSS-Layout-Techniques.md

     margin: 0 auto;
   }
 ```
-**NB:** To make this approach (where space around the content is defined by a combination of padding and width percentages) more manageable, it helps to use the `box-sizing: border-box` rule, which forces any padding and borders into the width and height of an element instead of expanding it.
-For more details see the [Margin, padding and box-sizing](#margin-padding-and-box-sizing) section above.
+**NB:** To make this approach (where space around the content is defined by a combination of padding and width percentages) more manageable, it helps to use the `box-sizing: border-box` [rule](https://github.com/minkaotic/front-end-notes/blob/master/CSS-Fundamentals.md#margin-padding-width-and-box-sizing), which forces any padding and borders into the width and height of an element instead of expanding it.

 ### Viewport meta tag